 2.1.1 Material entity

-Elucidation: A material entity is an independent continuant that has some portion of matter as proper or improper part.
-[019-001]
+a(material entity)[Elucidation: A material entity is an independent continuant that has some portion of matter as proper or improper part.
+[019-001]]

-Examples: a photon, a human being, the undetached arm of a human being, an aggregate of human beings.
+as(material entity)[Examples: a photon, a human being, the undetached arm of a human being, an aggregate of human beings. ]

 Every material entity is localized in space.